• Skip to primary navigation

 Instructions

-• In a separate mixing bowl add your cold vegan butter and sugar and use a standing/electric mixer to whip until the butter is creamed (about 2-5 minutes).
+- Add the vegan butter and sugar to a separate mixing bowl and use a standing/electric mixer to whip until the butter is creamed (about 2-5 minutes).
 Once creamed, add in your flax egg and vanilla bean paste and mix to combine.

 Notes